snu-mllab/PuzzleMix/imagenet/README.md

 # Puzzle Mix: Exploiting Saliency and Local Statistics for Optimal Mixup (ImageNet)
 This is the code for the paper "Puzzle Mix: Exploiting Saliency and Local Statistics for Optimal Mixup" submitted to ICML'20.
-Some parts of the codes are borrowed from Fast is better than free: revisiting adversarial training [(link)](https://github.com/anonymous-sushi-armadillo/fast_is_better_than_free_imagenet).
+The training and data preprocessing codes are borrowed from Fast is better than free: revisiting adversarial training [(link)](https://github.com/anonymous-sushi-armadillo/fast_is_better_than_free_imagenet).

 ## Requirements
 1. Install the required python packages.
 All packages can be installed by running the following command: